whunmr/circa/about/syntax.md

     x = add(x, 1.0)

 The `@` symbol shows up in a few different ways in the language (see for-loops below).
-It always means that the given name is being rebound.
+It always means that the given name is being rebound to a new value.

 ## Lists